 Another post in and of itself is the quality of sleep one gets each night.
 Both from a brain and body perspective, several factors influence how well we sleep and they all play a role in if/how we wake up in the middle of the night and how we feel in the morning after waking and throughout the day.
 One of the more important things to keep in mind about sleep quality (until I can explore further) is that going to bed earlier stimulates better quality of sleep and therefore increases the likelihood of mid sleep.

 For the growingly minuscule population that wakes up fully rested without an alarm, I commend you.
-Normal sleep patterns end with the slow and gentle waking of a rested body/brain/mind but as many of us know it is common to wake up tired, groggy and/or feeling not fully rested.
+Normal and effective sleep patterns, regardless of the phases or styles, end with the slow and gentle waking of a rested body/brain/mind.
+But, as many of us know, it is common to wake up tired, groggy and/or feeling not fully rested.
 Once again, this isn’t normal but is certainly expected given how most of us treat sleep.

 Sleep Hygiene Program